 By comparison, Russian Blues are more reserved than Maine Coons.
 They are quieter and prefer to live in calm, quiet households.

-The Russian Blue is also an agile and playful cat that needs climbable furniture to stay fit, but they are not nearly as active as the Maine Coon.
+The Russian Blue is an agile and playful cat that needs climbable furniture to stay fit, but they are not nearly as active as the Maine Coon.

-They tend to form a very close bond with one particular owner, but they are typically loving to all of their family members.
+This cat breed tends to form a very close bond with one particular owner, but they are typically loving to all of their family members.

 Maine Coons are among the most family-friendly cat breeds out there.
 Their sociable and patient nature means they get along great with kids and adults alike.

 They hate being left alone for long periods, so they tend to do best in households with lots of family members or people who can give them plenty of attention.

 While Russian Blues have more reserved personalities, much of their response depends on early socialization, as with many cats.

 If they live in a quiet household with adults, they reflect that environment.
 Likewise, if they’re brought up with kids and dogs, they will be more outgoing.